You are here

 1932 – Luther L. Bernard, former Cornell Sociologist (1925-1926), elected 22nd president of the American Sociological Society.

 1939 – Department of Sociology and Anthropology founded.
 Leonard S. Cottrell named first chairperson.
 Department located in Morrill Hall.

 1941-1947 – Louis Guttman, developer of “Guttman Scaling,” contributor to The American Soldier, and later founder of the Israel Institute for Applied Social Research (renamed the “Guttman Institute” in 1987), works as a professor of Sociology at Cornell.
-Obituaries: New York Times, Public Opinion Quarterly
+Obituary: New York Times,

 1942 – (Ezra) Dwight Sanderson, (Department of Rural Sociology) first president of the Rural Sociological Society (1938), elected the American Sociological Society’s 31st president.
 Presidential Address.